rsandeep15/AnkiImageToDeck/README.md

 ```

 Then open http://127.0.0.1:5000/ in your browser.
 Drag-and-drop a PDF, tweak the deck/model options, and click “Upload & Sync” to trigger `AnkiSync.py`.

+Switch to the **Deck Media** tab to:

+- pick an existing deck from a live AnkiConnect dropdown
+- trigger `AnkiDeckToSpeech.py` or `AnkiImageGen.py` without the CLI
+- monitor stdout/stderr for each job directly in the browser
+- watch optimistic progress/ETA updates while long-running jobs finish

 ---